Vipermdl/ParkScape/README.md

 ### :fire: Update

-- [2024/03/04] We have released the ParkScape, you can down the dataset from [here](https://github.com/Vipermdl/Oxyformer/blob/main/data.md).
+- [2024/03/04] We have released the ParkScape, you can download the dataset from [here](https://github.com/Vipermdl/Oxyformer/blob/main/data.md).

 <!-- Getting Started -->
 ## 	:toolbox: Getting Started